TeamPete/SleeperProject/README.md

 ## Understanding our Pipeline
 ### Overview of the Architecture
-An overwhelming majority of our ELT process will be done on Azure Databricks, an Apache Spark-based analytics platform optimized for Microsoft Azure.
+An overwhelming majority of our ETL process will be done on Azure Databricks, an Apache Spark-based analytics platform optimized for Microsoft Azure.
 It's an amazing environment for teams of data engineers, data analysts, and data scientists to collaborate on Big Data projects.
 I chose Databricks to become familiar with a Big Data analytics platform and for its substantial market share as a primary tool in organizations' data architecture.
 Additionally, I wanted to familiarize myself with Microsoft Azure services, a worthwhile venture as more businesses and organizations transition to a cloud ecosystem.

 One key feature of this pipeline is the use of the "Medallion Architecture".
 It is a data architecture pattern designed to organize data into layers with increasing levels of refinement and quality.
 This architecture is particularly beneficial for managing large volumes of data, ensuring data quality, and making data accessible and usable for various analytical purposes.
 Our data is organized into three main layers are Bronze (raw), Silver (processed), and Gold (presentation).
 You can learn more about it on the databrick website [here](https://www.databricks.com/glossary/medallion-architecture).

 ### Summary of Project Steps
-Our ELT process begins with the Sleeper API.
+Our ETL process begins with the Sleeper API.
 We use Python's requests library to make calls to various endpoints of the API and store its JSON information into the raw container of our Azure Data Lake Storage.
 Leveraging PySpark, we then process our data through DataFrames.
 This involves ingesting our JSON files into DataFrames and general data cleaning.
 More importantly, we store and arrange this processed data (as parquet) in an easy-to-navigate filing system within our processed container.
 Finally, we make the appropriate transformations for our presentation layer.
 This involves sorting, aggregating, and even normalization in 3NF.

 In this next phase, we put on our data analyst hat and analyze and visualize our fantasy data.
-We convert our parquet files from our presentation container into tables that are stored in a database in Databricks' file system.
+We load our parquet files from our presentation container into tables that are stored in a database in Databricks' file system.
 Using SQL, we filter and join relevant information in order to smoothly conduct our analysis.
 And finally, we use Tableau to visualize our data to communicate our findings effectively to our fellow non-technical fantasy users.

 Here is a data flow diagram that summarizes our pipeline:
 ![SleeperProject-DFD](https://github.com/user-attachments/assets/63760a43-4ee8-419c-9d86-53cf653312ee)